The Integrity of the Word

 Colossians 3:10 and have put on the new man who is renewed in knowledge according to the image of Him who created him,

-• The mind is renewed by studying the Word and by acting upon it.
-One may study the Word for years, but if he does not act it, live it, is not a doer, the mind is not renewed.
+The mind is renewed by studying the Word and by acting upon it.
+One may study the Word for years, but if they do not act it, live it, are not a doer of it, the mind is not renewed.

-• Many Bible students are deceiving themselves because they are not acting, living, doing the Word.
+Many Bible students are deceiving themselves because they are not acting, living, and doing the Word.

 WE ARE INDWELT BY THE WORD

-• Letting the Word have right-of-way in your life is letting Christ have right-of-way.
-The Word dominating you is the Lordship of Christ in you.
+Letting the Word have right-of-way in your life is letting Christ have right-of-way.
+The Word dominating you is the Lordship of Christ dominating you.

 WE ARE BUILT UP WITH THE WORD

-• He commends us to the Word of His grace.
+He entrusts us to the Word of His grace.
 This Word builds the Christ nature and the love nature of the Father into the individual.
-In other words, God is building Himself into us, making Himself a part of us as the Word dominates, rules, and satisfies our spirit nature.
+In other words, God is building Himself into us, making Himself a part of us as the Word dominates, rules, and builds up our spirit nature.

 WE ARE HEALED BY THE WORD

-• We talk about faith in the Word—nothing wrong in that—but it is when Isaiah 53:4 becomes a reality in our spirit—“Surely he hath borne our griefs, and carried our diseases [marginal rendering]; yet we did esteem him stricken, smitten of God, and afflicted”—that it operates in our physical bodies.
+We talk about faith in the Word, but it is when Isaiah 53:4 becomes a reality in our spirit-“Surely he hath borne our griefs and carried our diseases; yet we did esteem him stricken, smitten of God, and afflicted”—that the word operates in our physical bodies, not just our spirit or souls.

-• The righteousness of God cannot be sick then and cannot be ruled by sin.
+When we become the righteousness of God in Him, that righteousness cannot be sick and cannot be ruled by sin.
 Satan has no dominion over the righteousness of God unless we give it to Him.

-• It is the Word that has made us know this.
-It is the Word that has saved us, recreated us, and it is the Word that heals us now.
-It is the Word that makes us masters of Satan.
+It is the Word that has made us know this.
+It is the Word that has saved us, through the word our spirit has been born from above, and it is the Word that heals us now.
+It is the Word that makes us rulers over Satan.

-• It is the Word that has taught us the value of the name, the authority of the name, and our legal right to the use of the name.
-So it is the Word in reality that has healed us.
+It is the Word that has taught us the value of the name, the authority of the name, and our legal right to the use of the name.
+So, it is the Word that has healed us.

 WE KNOW THE FATHER THROUGH THE WORD